telerik/blazor-docs/components/chart/types/line.md

 # Line Chart

-A **Line** chart displays data as continuous lines that pass through points defined by the values of their items.
+A <a href="https://www.telerik.com/blazor-ui/line-chart" target="_blank">Blazor Line chart</a> displays data as continuous lines that pass through points defined by the values of their items.
 It is useful for rendering a trend over time and comparing several sets of similar data.

 >caption Line chart.
 Results from the first code snippet below